seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 fi
 ```

 Some of the Makefile targets might look familiar from the past sections!
-It's always
-to use Makefiles to break down problems into bite sized chunks so that even if one fails
-it's always fairly simple to debug and re-run locally.
+I've found it best to use Makefiles to help break problems into bite sized chunks so that even if one fails it's usually fairly simple to debug and re-try locally.

 # Closing thoughts

-All in all the transition took about 2 nights worth of hair pulling to complete from
-building out the infrastructure to actual deploying the website with the certificates.
+All-in-all, the transition took about two nights worth of hair pulling to complete.
+This included building-out the infrastructure to the actual deployment of the website with the certificates.

 Coming out of the transition I learned a few thoughts:

 * Docker makes it easy to deploy this type of site on any Linux distribution that is supported by Docker
 * Caddy makes it extremely easy to get certificates and serve static sites
 * I wish more people knew how Makefiles worked so mine wouldn't look so much like magic

-Tweet me [@\_seemethere](https://twitter.com/\_seemethere) if you have any
-questions regarding this blog post, if you really liked the blog post, or if
+Tweet me [@\_seemethere](https://twitter.com/\_seemethere) if you have any questions regarding this blog post, if you really liked the blog post, or if you find your self in need of some assistance setting up a blog of your own!
-you're needing help setting your own blog!